cisco/mindmeld/source/userguide/role_classifier.rst

 **Hyperparameter tuning**

-View the model's hyperparameters, keeping in mind the :ref:`hyperparameters <model_settings>` for logistic regression, the default model for role classification in Workbench.
+View the model's hyperparameters, keeping in mind the :ref:`hyperparameters <model_settings>` for logistic regression, the default model for role classification in MindMeld.
 These include inverse of regularization strength as 'C', and the norm used in penalization as 'penalty'.

 .. code-block:: python